 PVCC is dedicated to entirely alcohol-free events and activities for students.
-NO events make mention of or promote alcohol and other drugs.
+No events make mention of or promote alcohol and other drugs.

-1. Pro-health Messages Publicized on Campus
+I. Pro-health Messages Published on Campus

-- PVCC advertises many activities to support a healthy lifestyle on the webpage.
-Students are encouraged to enroll in classes that benefit their overall health and wellness. - Wellness was added as a PVCC Strategic Value in 2020 to demonstrate the campus commitment to health and wellness - Fitness Center provides information regarding fitness, nutrition, exercise, and smoking cessation at campus events. - PVCC employees are able to utilize the Fitness Center - Counseling Services offer a variety of wellbeing workshops throughout the academic year - Students in AAA 115 and CPD 150 (Typically first year students) have coursework focused on developing a healthy lifestyle.
+- The Vice President for Student Affairs regularly encourages wellness through her weekly messages to students. - The CARE Team regularly advertises resources available to support the health and well -being of students and assistance available for students of concern. - PVCC advertises many activities to support a healthy lifestyle on the webpage.
+Students are encouraged to enroll in classes that benefit their overall health and wellness. - Wellness is a PVCC Strategic Value in 2020 to demonstrate the campus commitm ent to health and wellness. - Fitness Center provides information regarding fitness, nutrition, exercise, and smoking cessation at campus events. - PVCC students and employees are able to utilize the Fitness Center. - Counseling Services offer a variety of well being workshops throughout the academic year. - Employees are encouraged to utilize resources available through the employee assistance program. - Students in AAA 115 and CPD 150 (Typically first year students) have coursework focused on developing a healthy I ifestyle and self -care. - Mental Health Awareness Week provides information and awareness about mental health and wellness.